The Harlem Ambassadors

 play approximately 30 games.

-During the history of the Ambassadors, the team has made multiple foreign tours.
+During the history of the Ambassadors, the team has made multiple international tours.
 Included in the list of nations and overseas territories that the Ambassadors have visited are Canada, Germany, England, Iceland, Macedonia (FYROM), Bosnia, Kosovo, Hungary, Korea, Japan, Cuba (Guantanamo Bay Naval Station), Puerto Rico, Marshall Islands, Micronesia, Guam, Northern Marianas Islands, Palau, and French Polynesia (Tahiti).

 Due to the rigors of the road and the demands of touring, most performers stay with the team for a year or two before moving on to a more sedentary life.
-Ladè Majic is the exception, having been on tour with the Ambassadors in each of the team's fourteen seasons.
+Ladè Majic is the exception, having been on tour with the Ambassadors in each of the team's seasons since 1998.
 Among the performers who have contributed to the growth of the Ambassadors with multi-year committments are Bobby "Sugar Bear" Patman, Reggie Robinson, T'Neisha "Lil T" Turner, Jesse "Nephew" Whintly, and Ketrick "Jugglin' Jazz" Copeland.